dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/types-of-coordinate-systems.md

  [!code-csharp[System.Drawing.CoordinateSystems#33](~/samples/snippets/csharp/VS_Snippets_Winforms/System.Drawing.CoordinateSystems/CS/Class1.cs#33)]
  [!code-vb[System.Drawing.CoordinateSystems#33](~/samples/snippets/visualbasic/VS_Snippets_Winforms/System.Drawing.CoordinateSystems/VB/Class1.vb#33)]

- If we assume that the display device has 96 dots per inch in the horizontal direction and 96 dots per inch in the vertical direction, the endpoints of the line in the preceding example have the following coordinates in the three coordinate spaces:
+ If you assume that the display device has 96 dots per inch in the horizontal direction and 96 dots per inch in the vertical direction, the endpoints of the line in the preceding example have the following coordinates in the three coordinate spaces:

 |Coordinate Systems Types|Coordinates of the Endpoints|
 |-|-|